Privacy Policy

 Every network request Recury makes goes through our own relay server (api.recury.app, run on Cloudflare) — the app carries no keys to any third-party service, and the relay holds no storage: it forwards a single request, returns the answer, and keeps no copy of what you sent.
 Here is the complete list of what can travel:

-• A voice note.
-When you add by voice, the audio clip goes through the relay to a speech-recognition provider (currently Groq, Inc.) to be turned into text, then the text is understood as described above.
-The clip is processed for that one request and is not used to train models.
+- A voice note.
+When you add by voice, the audio clip goes through the relay to a speech-recognition provider (currently Groq, Inc., under its zero-data-retention setting) to be turned into text, then the text is understood as described above.
+The clip is processed for that one request, is not retained, and is not used to train models.

-• A photographed bill.
+- A photographed bill.
 When you add by photo, the image goes through the relay to a document-reading model (routed via OpenRouter, Inc.) solely to extract the subscription’s details.
+The relay pins that routing to endpoints on OpenRouter’s zero-data-retention list, so whichever provider serves the request may not keep a copy.
 The original photo stays on your device; the copy sent for reading is not retained or used for training.

-• What never leaves.
+- What never leaves.
 Your subscription list, totals, reminders and history are not uploaded anywhere.
 There is no tracking SDK, no advertising identifier, and no analytics pipeline in Recury.
-Like any internet service, the relay sees your IP address while handling a request — it uses it only to throttle abuse, and doesn’t log the content of what you send.
+Like any internet service, the relay sees your IP address while handling a request — it uses it only to throttle abuse.
+It doesn’t log the content of what you send; its infrastructure (Cloudflare) briefly keeps standard technical records of requests — timing, status, path — for reliability and abuse protection, and brand-name lookups deliberately travel inside the request body so even those records never contain a name you typed.

 Reminders